 Singapore has some of the best international schools in Asia.
-In fact, looking at a few of the facilities on offer, you’ll wish you were back at school yourself!
-From state-of-the-art Performing Arts Centres to in situ rainforests, full-size cricket pitches and massive covered play areas, we hope this article helps you with your decision on where to send your little treasures.
+In fact, looking at a few of the facilities and programmes on offer, you’ll wish you were back at school yourself!
+There are Olympic-style aquatic centres, state-of-the-art music studios, and forward-thinking language and sports programmes – so much for kids to look forward to.
+Read on for our school-by-school breakdown.

 Singapore American School

 Facilities are considered the structural cornerstone of Singapore American School – they support the school’s learning programmes and are constantly quoted as a highlight of being part of the SAS community.
 In addition to the robotics labs, makerspaces, recording studios and sports facilities that support the school’s athletics, arts and other activities, the school has recently introduced pathfinder spaces to allow staff and students to experience a new way of learning.
 These classrooms are connected and feature modular furniture so teachers have the ability to adapt the setting to best suit the learning objective.
 These flexible learning spaces have enabled teachers to test new learning models and collaboration strategies to enhance and personalise students’ learning.

 “Our learning community allows for strong connections, and team teaching contributes to the successful implementation of personalised learning.
 There is a family atmosphere at SAS; students collaborate with students, teachers with teachers, and teachers with students.
 We do a lot of interdisciplinary learning and subjects become more easily connected through shared projects and themes.” – Brendan Riley, Grade 6 Science Teacher

 “I like the fact that the school’s learning spaces have classrooms that are linked together and where walls can be removed.
 This allows for a strengthened sense of community.” – Benjamin Cheong, Grade 7